 What you need to know about closing your account

-If you change your mind during the time it takes to close your account, you can contact us and ask to have it reopened.
+After the 30-day or 60-day period (depending on whether you’ve bought or sold in the past 30 days) your account will be permanently closed and your data will be deleted.
+If you change your mind during the time it takes to close your account, you can contact us and ask to have it reopened if your account is in good standing.

 For security reasons, you can’t transfer or sell your eBay account to a new owner.
 However, you can add a secondary contact to your account.